Aups: Truffles

 Aups has the third largest black truffle market of France, known for its quality and importance.
 This market is held every Thursday from November to February.

 Provençal Market

 There is a colourful Provençal market, every Wednesday and Saturday featuring local products and handicrafts.

+Taurenne Castle

+The Château de Taurenne is, without a doubt, one of the most beautiful and one of the last Var buildings dating from the Middle Ages.
+It is now home to an olive oil mill, with a boutique where you can find various award-winning olive oils.